ttok002/dex-sniper/README.md

 # To do

+- Optimize: continuous listening for snipes
+- Nonce: make sure the nonce is correctly update if the transaction fails (or maybe simply update it with on-chain data?)
 - Optimize: compute gas manually?
-- Optimize: input nonce manually?
-Yes!
-- Optimize: continuous listening for snipes
 - Debug: printSwapReceipt should include swapped amounts from event
 - Refactor: how to simplify tasks with common args?
 - Optimize: batch requests? https://github.com/ethers-io/ethers.js/issues/892